Where can you see tigers in India?

 Caveat: Can get very busy, especially on weekends and national holidays.
 Like Bandhavgarh, as Ranthambore is one of the best places to see tigers in India, naturalists are very preoccupied with tiger sightings and so offers a less immersive wildlife experience, unless you opt for an exclusive jeep safari with access to the key zones.

-5 – Nagarhole, Karnataka
+5. Nagarhole, Karnataka

 Nagarhole is south India’s primary wildlife park and another ETG favourite.
-It offers excellent elephant sightings and increasing numbers of tiger sightings – Nagarhole is also one of the few parks in India where you can see Leopards, Elephants and tigers.
-There are great birding opportunities from the water bodies of Kabini…not to mention a black panter discovered in the park in late 2019.
+It offers excellent elephant sightings and increasing numbers of tiger sightings – Nagarhole is also one of the few parks in India where you can see leopards, elephants and tigers.
+There are great birding opportunities from the water bodies of Kabini… not to mention a black panter discovered in the park in late 2019.
 It’s a 3-hour drive from Mysore and links well into or out of Northern Kerala.

-When is the best time of year to see Tigers in India?
+When is the best time of year to see tigers in India?

-The best time of year to spot tigers is between October to mid-December and mid-February to June.
-April, May and June are the best months to see tigers in India because it is very hot so wildlife often congregates near watering holes which provide great viewing points.
-These months might be a bit too oppressive for a holiday so our favourite time is March to mid-April when it isn’t quite as hot.
+April, May and June are the best months to see tigers in India because it is very hot so wildlife often congregates near watering holes, which provide great viewing points.
+These months might be a bit too oppressively warm for a holiday, so our favourite time is March to mid-April when it isn’t quite as hot.

-When should I book a Tiger Safari in India?
+When should I book a tiger safari in India?

 It is really important to ensure you book early for wildlife holidays to India, not just to get the right accommodation for you, but mainly so you get access to the best zones in each national park, depending on your priorities.
-For example, some zones are better for tiger sightings than others, whilst for those birders amongst you, visiting different zones will be beneficial.
+For example, some zones are better for tiger sightings than others, while for those birders among you, visiting different zones will be beneficial.
 We’ll chat you through your options when you give us a call to discuss the best places to see tigers in India.

 DO YOU WANT TO SEE A TIGER IN INDIA?